How Does an IoT System Work?

 By: Kenny Fok

-The Internet of Things (IoT) landscape is massive and confusing.
-Choosing the Right IoT platform for your commercial devices is not an easy task.
+Traversing the Internet of Things (IoT) landscape can be confusing and challenging to comprehend.
+It can make choosing the right IoT platform for your needs no easy task.
 This article aims to provide a quick and easy-to-understand introduction into the world of IoT.

 What is an IoT Platform?

-Device component is responsible for handling all IoT aspects such as connectivity and security of the hardware "things".
-Device consists of hardware and software sub-components.
-Let's use an IoT lightbulb as an example.
-Device-hardware typically consists of connectivity module (such as Wi-Fi chipset) and core module (such as traditional LED bulb).
 If you are designing an IoT device from scratch, you should consider designing the hardware in a single piece.
 For example, instead of having two processors in each module, having a single processor.
-This would save hardware cost and software development cost (no need to have software to communicate between two processors).
-If you have existing non-smart device (core module), and would like to transform to smart device, designing a connectivity module retrofitting into the existing core module is typically the most cost-effective route.
+This would save on hardware costs and software development costs, eliminating the need to have software in order to communicate between two processors.
+If you have an existing non-smart device, core module, and would like to transform it into a smart device; designing a connectivity module and retrofitting it into the existing core module is typically the most cost-effective route.

-For Device-software (strictly speaking, should call it "firmware" but will keep this simple here), each hardware module typically has the corresponding software:
+For Device-software, i.e. "firmware", each hardware module typically has the corresponding software:

 - Connectivity software subsystems typically consists of the chipset software (Board Support Package - BSP) and the IoT software stack for communicating with Apps and Cloud using IoT protocol.

-Cloud is basically a server infrastructure with well-known address (domain name or IP) on the Internet.
-The responsibility of Cloud varies based on the design of IoT platform and protocol.
-Typically, Cloud is handling operations, which are challenging (or not feasible) for Devices or Apps.
+The cloud is a server infrastructure with a well-known address (domain name or IP) on the Internet.
+The cloud functions by way of cloud computing.
+Cloud computing is the delivery of different services through the Internet.
+These resources include tools and applications like data storage, servers, databases, networking, and software.
+The responsibility of cloud varies based on the design of IoT platform and protocol.
+On an IoT platform, the cloud handles operations that are challenging or not feasible for devices or applications.
 Here are some examples:

 - Holding user account info across multiple Devices